-- 1. The total transfer credits to complete the bachelor's degree may not exceed ninety (90) (18 for the B.A.S.) and students must complete at least thirty (30) credits (73 credits for B.A.S. students) at Regent in order to earn a baccalaureate degree.
+- 1. The total transfer credits to complete the bachelor's degree may not exceed ninety (90) and students must complete at least thirty (30) credits at Regent in order to earn a baccalaureate degree.
 For students wishing to complete the associate's degree, the total transfer credits may not exceed forty-eight (48).
 These students must complete sixteen (16) credits at Regent.
 Except for schools and/or accrediting agencies that have been specifically identified by Regent for transferability, only work with a grade of C or higher (2.0 on a 4-point scale) will be accepted in transfer.
 Transfer credit cannot fulfill the requirement for program capstone courses.
 Regent University reserves the right to accept transfer work for a lower number of credits than the number given at the original institution. - 2.
 Verification of all transfer credits and grades is done using only official transcripts sent directly by the originating institution or testing agency, with the following exceptions: - a.
 Advanced standing exams noted on a military transcript will be received as official. - b.
-Credit for placement exams and prior learning assessment (credit for life experience) will be awarded if transcripted by an institution, up to the maximum ninety (90) credit hours (18 credit hours for the B.A.S.) allowed in transfer.
+Credit for placement exams and prior learning assessment (credit for life experience) will be awarded if transcripted by an institution, up to the maximum ninety (90) credit hours allowed in transfer.